fzhangcode/fzhang/content/home/publications.md

 weight = 3  # Order that this section will appear.

-title = "Selected Publications" subtitle = "Code, data, and PDF for each paper are provided.
+title = "Selected Publications" subtitle = "Code, data, and PDF are provided.
 Ask [me](mailto:fzhang.combio@gmail.com) for questions."

 [content]
   # Page type to display.
 E.g. post, talk, or publication.